Monida/twitteranalyzer-app/README.md

      * **__init__:** This file indicates that the directory twitter_analyzer is a python package.

-  * **creds/:** This does not appear in the repo because it is hidden.
-However if you want the app to work you need to create the folder creds that contains a single file named twitter-credentials.
+  * **creds/:** This folder does not appear in the repo because it is hidden.
+However if you want the app to work you need to create the folder creds that contains a single file named twitter-credentials.json. <a id='creds'></a>

+     * **obtain your twitter credentials:** To create your own credentials, go to the following [link](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens) and follow the steps under "Generating access tokens".

+     * **twitter-credentials.json:** Once you have your credentials, create the twitter-credential.json file with the following code:

+    {"CONSUMER_KEY": "your_consumer_key", "CONSUMER_SECRET": "your_consumer_secret", "ACCESS_TOKEN": "your_access_token", "ACCESS_TOKEN_SECRET": "your_access_token_secret"}

+    Notice that the values of this dictionaries are long strings, so remember to put them inside the double quotes.

   * **.gitignore:** This hidden text file contains the files and directories that are not tracked using git.